TyphooN-/MQL5-NNFX-Risk_Management_System/XJFD.md

   voltage where the chip is stable and leave it there.
 "Don't touch the BIOS" is the overclocker's version of "don't throw wrenches in the flywheel."

+THE DELIDDING DOCTRINE — NO COMPROMISES

+  Every chip the operator ran was either IHS-lapped or delidded.
+No exceptions.
+If the IHS wasn't soldered to the die, it came off.
+If it WAS soldered, the IHS got lapped flat on a granite surface plate with progressively finer sandpaper until you could see your reflection in it.
+No compromises.
+No "good enough."
+No stock thermal interface.

+  The inventory:

+  Q6600 G0 — IHS LAPPED
+    Soldered IHS meant delidding wasn't practical.
+Instead: 400/800/1200 grit wet-sanding on a granite surface plate until the IHS was mirror- flat.
+Intel's factory finish leaves the IHS slightly convex — lapping removes the high spots and increases contact area with the cooler by 30-40%.
+The Q6600 at 3.8GHz dropped 8-12°C from lapping alone.
+That's the difference between "stable on air" and "throttling on air."

+  i7-4790K Devil's Canyon — DELIDDED + CUSTOM COPPER IHS
+    Haswell's TIM was the scandal that launched a thousand delid tools.
+    Intel used cheap thermal paste between the die and IHS instead of solder.
+The result: 20-25°C thermal penalty that made overclocking above 4.6GHz require exotic cooling.
+The operator's solution:

+    1. Delidded with a razor blade (before delid tools existed)
+    2. Cleaned Intel's garbage TIM off the die
+    3. Applied Thermal Grizzly Conductonaut (liquid metal)
+    4. REPLACED the stock IHS with a custom machined COPPER IHS

+    Not re-lidded with the original IHS.
+A CUSTOM copper IHS.
+Because the stock nickel-plated copper IHS has a thermal conductivity of ~380 W/mK.
+Pure copper: ~401 W/mK.
+And the custom IHS was lapped flat on both sides — die contact AND cooler contact.

+    Result: 22°C temperature drop.
+4790K at 4.8GHz on air where stock TIM couldn't hold 4.5GHz on water.
+The custom copper IHS cost $40.
+    It bought 300MHz and eliminated the cooling bottleneck entirely.

+  i7-6950X Broadwell-E — IHS LAPPED
+    Soldered IHS on HEDT.
+Can't delid without killing it (the solder bond is structural on the massive 246mm² die).
+So: lapped.
+Same granite plate, same progression, same mirror finish.
+The 6950X at 1.42V ran hot — 10 cores at 4.4GHz generates 200W+.
+Every degree matters.
+Lapping bought 5-8°C. The difference between "stable at 1.42V" and "throttle at 1.42V."

+  THE RULE: if the IHS comes off, it comes off.
+If it doesn't come off, it gets lapped.
+There is no third option.
+Stock thermal interface is for people who run stock clocks.
+The operator doesn't run stock clocks.
+  The operator doesn't run stock ANYTHING.

+  The financial equivalent: every DARWIN gets the full treatment.
+  - QRRP: delidded.
+The IHS was ripped off by seven post-mortems.
+The die is exposed.
+Liquid metal (cascade strategy) applied directly to the silicon.
+No stock thermal interface.
+No manufacturer warranty.
+  - XJFD: lapped.
+Fresh IHS, but precision-ground to mirror flat.
+The
+    $1.87 Open MG is the lapping — not delidded (no post-mortems needed), but optimized beyond stock.
+10% self-heal instead of Intel's stock "25% thermal penalty."

+  **The only CPUs that weren't delidded were the ones with the IHS soldered to the die.
+And those got lapped instead.
+No chip runs stock.
+No DARWIN runs stock.
+No compromises.**

 2015-2024: THE EPYC ERA — HARD LESSONS
   AMD EPYC server boards.
 Smokeless UMAF (the BIOS modding toolkit that lets you access hidden AMD CBS menus).
 The operator went deep — tRFC hex tweaking